Meet Our Staff

 Dana Paoletti, DPT, CSCS

 Dana received her Doctorate of Physical Therapy degree from Simmons College in Boston, Massachusetts in 2010.
-Dana has worked in a variety of environments, gaining experience in orthopedics in both a rehabilitation setting as well as in out-patient physical therapy.
+Dana has gained experience in orthopedics in both a rehabilitation setting as well as in out-patient physical therapy.
 She incorporates a holistic approach to patient care, integrating Yoga and Pilates into traditional therapeutic exercise in order to assist people in achieving optimum health.
-Dana is a Certified Strength and Conditioning Specialist and uses functional training and body weight exercises in order to restore mobility and stability.
-Dana is also committed to continuing education completing coursework in CranioSacral therapy through the Upledger Institute, in addition to courses through the Postural Restoration Institute, and also utilizes myofascial release and muscle energy techniques into her treatment.
-Dana enjoys traveling, hiking, hanging out with her dogs, and practices martial arts on a regular basis with a particular passion for Boxing.
+Dana is a Certified Strength and Conditioning Specialist and uses functional training in order to restore mobility and core stability.
+Dana is committed to continuing education completing coursework in CranioSacral therapy through the Upledger Institute, in addition to courses through the Postural Restoration Institute, and also utilizes myofascial release and muscle energy techniques into her treatment.
+Additionally, Dana provides care for those seeking Women's Health physical therapy taking courses on Pelvic Floor Function, Dysfunction, and Treatment through Herman & Wallace Institute.
+Dana enjoys traveling, hiking, hanging out with her dogs, and practices martial arts with a particular passion for boxing.

 Anthony Percoco, MSPT, MAOM, Lic.
 Ac, CST